lanl-ansi/MINLPLib.jl/README.md

 ```

 ## Viewing instance's meta info
-To know the instance better,
+To know a instance better, you can do the following to get a dictionary of meta info.
+Note that as we continue to develop and test.
+More verified attributes will be added to the meta.
 ```
 julia> meta = MINLPLibJuMP.fetch_meta("minlp2", "blend029")
 Dict{String,Any} with 18 entries: